 English Language, English Literature

 Board: Edexcel IGCSE

-Pupils follow a literacy based teaching programme, enjoying a wide variety of texts both literary and non-fiction, of all text-types and from a range of writers, to equip them with the skills they will need to succeed here.
+Pupils follow a literacy based teaching programme, enjoying a wide variety of both literary and non-fiction texts from a range of writers.
 The texts studied will allow pupils the opportunity to explore narrative techniques, study the importance of context, and discuss themes, issues and concerns.
 The texts will also provide springboard opportunities for original writing, both creative and transactional, in a wide variety of forms.

-The qualifications will be assessed at the end of the course.
-English Language has two internal examinations.
-English Literature has one and a coursework component.
+The GCSE qualifications are assessed at the end of the two year course.
+Both English Language and English Literature have one external paper and a coursework component.